tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common_mart_product/reports/reports.md

 {% docs rpt_ping_subscriptions_on_versions_estimate_factors_monthly %}

-**Description:** Self-Managed subscriptions and seats that sent a ping from a version of GitLab with a given metric instrumented on a given month.
+**Description:** Self-Managed / Dedicated subscriptions and seats that sent a ping from a version of GitLab with a given metric instrumented on a given month.
 The totals are specific to the month, metric, edition, _and_ grain.
 These totals are used to generate inputs for the `metric/version check - subscription based estimation` (our "official" methodology) and `metric/version check - seat based estimation` estimation_grains for xMAU/PI reporting.

 _Note: This model is not expected to be used much (if at all) for analysis.
 The main purpose of the model is to create inputs for the estimation lineage._